jedxops/address_translation/README.md

 ## Checkout, Build, and Run

 First, clone this repository by using `git clone repository_link` on your local machine to clone the repository.
-Click the green `Clone or download` button to copy the repository link to your keyboard.
+Click the green `Clone or download` button to copy the repository link to your clipboard.

 Once rust has been installed, you can build this program using the command: `cargo build` and run it with `cargo run --bin binary_filename`.